 The Company reinsures a portion of the risks it underwrites in order to control its exposure to losses and protect capital resources.
-The Company buys proportionate reinsurance treaties to reduce the net exposure for an individual risk to less than EUR 15,000 for traditional Mix-Life (endowment policies) and Scholarship policies, and EUR 10,000 for Group Term Life policies respectively.
+The Company buys proportionate reinsurance treaties to reduce the net exposure for an individual risk to less than EUR 15,000 for all traditional life products & two riders, pertaining to accidental death and disability.